 This is the only photo I have of the hallway before things started getting crazy with the renovations.

-Hallway after renovations with new page, flooring, lights and gallery wall decor
+The hallway after renovations with new flooring, wall color, decorations, and lights!

-The hallway got new lights, flooring, and nice smooth walls.
+The hallway has new lights, flooring, and nice smooth walls.

 We also swapped out the old wooden shelving in the closets and laundry for wire shelves.

-Hallway storage closet with faux brick wall and wire shelving
+Our updated hallway closet with faux brick and shelving.

 We turned one of the hallway cabinets into a cleaning closet.